M2219/pyOrbSLAM/README.md

 # Note:
 * The repository has tried to keep the pythonic version as close as possible to the original repository.
 Therefore, some modules may run slower than the c++ version.
 However, modules can be changed to efficiently increase the speed.
-* Current version only support the stereo tracking
+* The current version only supports the stereo tracking

 # To increase the speed